lgh06/web-page-monitor/README.md

 > Windows installers mirror for China users:
 > https://trip.feishu.cn/docs/doccnHqaEoNo48vzqyWqgkxkm1s

-> some helper bat scripts located at `packages\vendor-scripts-n-configs\other_tools\` for start/stop mongodb/rabbitmq services.
+> some helper bat scripts located at [packages/vendor-scripts-n-configs/other_tools/](packages/vendor-scripts-n-configs/other_tools/) for start/stop mongodb/rabbitmq services.
 Open them **in GBK / GB2312 / ANSI** encoding, or delete the non-english characters.
 Please modify inner paths by yourself if you changed default install path or service name.